-Removed from en.Wikipedia, the free “encyclopedia,“ reconstructed here at Adrian Piper’s request in September 2013, and updated at least once a year.
+Removed from en.Wikipedia, the free “encyclopedia,“ reconstructed here at Adrian Piper’s request in September 2013, and updated at least once a year (most recently in October 2020).
 The en.Wikipedia article falsely claimed to offer biographical information about Adrian Piper, when in fact it had been replaced, post-publication, with its editors’ marginal comments, criticisms and to-do lists.
 As this practice is substandard with respect both to the traditional purpose of an encyclopedia and to academically acceptable editorial standards, Adrian Piper repeatedly requested deletion of the article.
 Three Wikipedia members refused to post these observations at the relevant discussion page.
 In December 2013, the article was again replaced by a new one, which apparently had not been fact-checked and contained numerous factual errors.

 Piper attended Riverside Church nursery and kindergarten.
 She entered the New Lincoln School grammar school in first grade, and graduated from its high school in 1966.
 During high school she also attended the Art Students’ League.
 She began exhibiting her artwork internationally at the age of twenty, and graduated from the School of Visual Arts in 1969 with an A.A. in Fine Art and a concentration in painting and sculpture.
 While continuing to produce and exhibit her artwork, Piper received a B.A.
 Summa Cum Laude with Research Honors in Philosophy and a minor in Medieval and Renaissance Musicology from the City College of New York in 1974.
 For graduate school in philosophy she attended Harvard University, where she received an M.A. in 1977 and a Ph.D. in 1981 under the supervision of John Rawls.
 She also studied Kant and Hegel with Dieter Henrich at the University of Heidelberg in 1977-1978.
 Piper taught philosophy at Georgetown, Harvard, Michigan, Stanford, and UCSD.
 In 1987 at Georgetown University, Piper became the first tenured African American woman professor in the field of philosophy.
 In 2008, for her refusal to return to the United States while listed as a “Suspicious Traveler” on the U.S. Transportation Security Administration Watch List, Wellesley College forcibly terminated her tenured full professorship while she was on unpaid leave in Berlin.
 In 2011 the American Philosophical Association awarded her the title of Professor Emeritus.